 Quick Soloing Guide: Tomb of Sargeras

-- Normal: this fight is all about the spikes.
+This fight is all about the spikes.
 Infernal Spike, to be precise.
 Goroth is a single-phase fight with massive fire DoTs, and the spikes are the key to keeping that damage to a survivable level.
 Sadly, many of the fight’s mechanics will destroy the spikes before you can use them.
 Here’s what you need to look out for: